“Love Litigating Lawyers Day” is not the same as “Love Your Lawyer Day”.

 In late October 2015, the American Bar Association Law Practice Council passed a resolution recognizing the first Friday in November as a day “for the public to celebrate lawyers and express their gratitude to them for their affirmative contributions to the public good and the administration of justice.”
 Section 2 of that resolution encouraged, “lawyers throughout the nation…to celebrate ‘Love Your Lawyer Day’ to help promote a positive and more respected image of lawyers and their contributions to society and that they do so by providing pro bono legal services to their communities and supporting charitable causes that promote the administration of justice.”

-Thomas and Ruth Roy of Wellcat Holidays created “Love Litigating Lawyers Day” to combat the negativity surrounding litigators.
+Thomas and Ruth Roy of Wellcat Holidays created “Love Litigating Lawyers Day” to combat the negativity surrounding the litigator.
 From their website, “Lawyer jokes abound, but when push comes to shove, these are the folks who can end up saving the day.”

-In the spirit of good fun, here are some lawyer jokes including one from “across the pond”.
+In the spirit of good fun, here are some lawyer jokes.